geoscript/geoscript-js/doc/api/map.rst

 Methods
 -------

-.. method:: Map.add
+.. function:: Map.add

     :arg layer: :class:`layer.Layer`

     Add a layer to the map.

-.. method:: Map.render
+.. function:: Map.render

     Render the map's collection of layers as an image.